marcusalenius/marcusalenius.github.io/markdown/attention.md

 \vec{v_{\text{apple}}}' = \frac{1}{6} \vec{v_{\text{I}}} + \frac{1}{6} \vec{v_{\text{ate}}} + \frac{1}{6} \vec{v_{\text{a}}} + \frac{1}{6} \vec{v_{\text{banana}}} + \frac{1}{6} \vec{v_{\text{and}}} + \frac{1}{6} \vec{v_{\text{an}}} + \frac{1}{6} \vec{v_{\text{apple}}}
 ```

-We see that we want all coefficients to be between 0 and 1, and for them to sum to 1.
-There's another characteristic that would be nice to have: emphasize the highest dot products.
+We see that we want all coefficients to be between 0 and 1.
+We also want to emphasize the highest dot products.
 Those are the most similar words, so we want them to pull more.
-A function that accomplishes this is the exponential function $f(x) = e^x$.
+A function that accomplishes all of this is the exponential function $f(x) = e^x$.
 So, we will exponentiate each dot product.
 Finally, we want them all to sum to 1.
-We can achieve that by diving each term by the sum of all tne terms.
+We can achieve that by diving each term by the sum of all the terms.
 This is called normalization.
 The function we have described is referred to as *softmax* and is usually written like this:

 ```math
 \text{softmax}(\bold{x})_i = \frac{e^{x_i}}{\sum_j e^{x_j}}